10 Fool-Proof Ways to Stand Out in a Grad School Interview

 Just be yourself.

 Be authentic and personable.
 You don’t have to be extroverted, outgoing, and pleasing at the same time.
-In answering this question, you can show pictures of the occasion using your phone.
+To answer this question, you can show pictures of the occasion using your phone.
 Just make sure to place it back after showing the pictures.
 Keep in mind to show the personality reflecting who you are today.

 Practice, Practice, Practice.

-Prepare for your interview beforehand and anticipate how to answer this query best.
+Prepare for your interview beforehand and anticipate how to best answer this query.
 Polish your narrative and create a good structure.
 You don’t want to confuse the interviewer, especially if you’re not very good at storytelling.

 Create a rough outline, including affiliated organizations relevant to this pursuit.
 Practice answering this question in a relaxed manner, projecting confidence and self-awareness.
 As you go along, answering this should come out naturally when the question arises.